ADEN - SABA

 Hadi said, "There is no doubt that our country today is going through overwhelming challenges and conspiracies.
 But the greatness of nation lies in their ability to withstand."

-President al-Alimi praises the Chinese supportive stance in support of the Yemeni people
+President al-Alimi confirms the Yemeni stance in support of the Palestinian people

 President al-Alimi participates in Plenary Session of Arab-Islamic Summit